Overview: In the modern digital landscape, cybersecurity has become a cornerstone of business ope...

 With growing populations and aging urban environments, there is an increased need for the development of new and improved infrastructure.
 Architecture, engineering and construction (AEC) companies are continually working to design, develop and rehabilitate the buildings, roads, bridges and infrastructure systems that service all aspects of our day to day lives.
-The emergence of new technologies and increased understanding of materials has created a push for innovation in the engineering world, driving companies to improve upon their design processes and develop more sustainable infrastructure.
+Such Infrastructure projects make AEC firms excellent candidates for the R&D Tax Credit.
+The emergence of new technologies and increased understanding of materials has created a push for innovation in the engineering world, driving companies to improve upon their design processes and develop more sustainable infrastructure. if your company falls under Architecture, engineering and construction, learn how you can benefit from the R&D Tax Credit.

 The unique nature of each individual infrastructure project make AEC firms excellent candidates for the R&D Tax Credit.
 Eligible architects, engineers and construction businesses have the potential to recapture qualified costs in their day-to-day operations and R&D expenditures through the federal R&D Tax Credit.
 As these companies continue to design and innovate, the capitalization of tax incentives allows them to promote future innovation, growth, and re-invest in their business potential.